tiborpilz/presentation-css-houdini/presentation/01_introduction.md

 date: 05.10.2020
 ---

-# CSS Houdini

-1. Einführung
-2. Bestandteile
-3. Beispiele

-# CSS Houdini ist:
+# CSS Houdini is:

-- Sammlung von low-level APIs, die Teile der CSS Engine freilegen
+- A collection of low-level APIs which expose parts of the CSS engine
-- Nicht production-ready - Grösstenteils unterstützt in Chrome, Edge, Opera
+- Not production-ready - and might never be
-- Nicht unterstützt in Firefox und Safari

-[@mdnCSSHoudini]
-##

-<iframe src="https://ishoudinireadyyet.com" style="width: 1200px; height: 100vh; margin-top: -200px"></iframe>
-[@HoudiniReady]

-# Bestandteile
+# Components

 1. CSS Parser API
 1. CSS Typed OM